 This is also actually a follow up to some other comics on this list, the Marvel specific ones.
 Kraven The Hunter actually joins up with the Yautja (one specific clan of Yautja to be specific lol) in the spiderman specific miniseries and basically gives them all the info to hunt down all the superheroes on Earth… also the Guardians of the Galaxy whom they easily kill (which just felt like "look we killed fan favs bc we're so serious and edgy)..
 So idk if you like this kinda concept im sure you’ll enjoy it, you kinda gotta put aside your reasoning and common sense with these to just enjoy the carnage but like I said it's just not for me personally.

-10: Predator VS Spider-Man
+11: Predator VS Spider-Man

 spiderman

 The lowest ranked specific Marvel character vs Predator crossover I have on here.
 The art itself is pretty nice, the Yautja themselves look great and it has some interesting set up.
 The problem for me was that set up was kinda all this comic was about.
 It has no real resolution to me, it just kinda ends abruptly.
 Spider-Man himself doesn’t do a whole lot in the final fight and it’s more focused on setting up Kraven the Hunter joining the Yautja, which is an interesting concept on its own but again kinda leaves the title character out a bit.
-Mary Jane and a random girl is here too but again just doesn’t do a whole lot.
+Mary Jane and a random girl are here too but again just don't do a whole lot.

 This also has two types of Yautja if you like that, one absolutely deranged one and the other Yautja that have come to take him out as he doesn’t follow their code.
 Except I swear these are the same Yautja that come back in kills the marvel universe so ig they also don’t follow their own code??
 I’m not sure.